meck/TEIS_formal/doc/CASE_formal_verification.md

 The SERE operator "`[+]`" means that the preceding statement should hold for one or more cycles.
-So the assumption is that `reset_n` will be low for one or more cycles, then high for one or more cycles, this whole sequence might be repeated one or more times.
+So the assumption is that `reset_n` will be low for one or more cycles, then high for one or more cycles, this whole sequence might be repeated one or more times, notice the absence of a `always` this means that this assumption holds from the beginning of time.

 ```{.bash}
 $ sby -f counter.sby